 November 28, 2018

-Kusum is an incredibly kind, loving, generous, big-hearted person, who is truly a blessing to know.
+Kusum is an incredibly kind, loving, big-hearted person, who is truly a blessing to have known.
 And believe me, if she could put up with me, that’s saying a lot!!!

 I felt lucky to know of all these beautiful people through her.
 I can’t do her stories justice – Kusum is a hilarious storyteller!
 I remember laughing so many times and thinking how can one family have so much fun together, with such touching memories.
 What a gift.